 Brevo (formerly Sendinblue)

-Brevo works for stores with 1,500+ subscribers who send infrequently.
+Brevo is the play for stores with 1,500+ subscribers who send infrequently.
 The no-subscriber-cap structure is its real advantage.
-The automation builder is less intuitive than MailerLite or Klaviyo — plan an extra hour for setup.
+The automation builder is less intuitive than MailerLite or Klaviyo.
+Plan an extra hour for setup.

 What Metrics Should You Track to Measure Email Automation Success?

-Three numbers tell you whether the 72-Hour Recovery Sequence is working: recovery rate, revenue per email sent, and unsubscribe rate.
-Everything else is noise until you pass 500 sends.
-Tracking more in month one creates the illusion of analysis without useful signal.
+Three numbers tell you whether your abandoned cart sequence is working: recovery rate, revenue per email sent, and unsubscribe rate.
+Everything else is noise until you’ve passed 500 sends.
+Tracking anything more in month one creates the illusion of analysis without useful signal.

 Recovery rate

-Recovery rate: the percentage of abandoned carts that complete a purchase within 72 hours of your first email.
-For stores under $1M, 8–15% is the target range.
+Recovery rate is the percentage of abandoned carts that result in a completed purchase within 72 hours of your first email.
+For stores under $1M, 8, 15% is the healthy target range.

 Revenue per email sent

 Divide total recovered revenue by total emails sent across all three emails.
-A well-configured sequence generates $0.80–$2.50 per email sent.
+A well-configured sequence typically generates $0.80, $2.50 per email sent.

 Klaviyo calculates this natively inside its flow reporting.
-In MailerLite, track it manually.
-Compare orders tagged to the automation against total emails sent each month.
+In MailerLite, track it manually by comparing orders tagged to the automation against total emails sent for each month.

 Unsubscribe rate

-Keep unsubscribes below 0.5% per send across all three cart emails.
-If Email 3 generates 1%+ unsubscribes, the problem is the discount framing or subject line.
-The automation structure itself is fine.
+Across all three cart emails combined, stay below 0.5% per send.
+If Email 3 generates 1%+ unsubscribes, the problem is the discount framing or subject line, not the automation structure.

-"Last chance — 10% off expires tonight" outperforms "Don’t miss out" consistently.
-Test the subject line before changing the email body.
+A subject line like "Last chance, 10% off expires tonight" outperforms "Don’t miss out" consistently.
+Test the subject before changing the email body.

-Every guide tells you to build all your automations at once.
-That advice is written for teams with dedicated time, budget, and a tolerance for three-week setup cycles.
+Guides tell you to build all your automations at once.
+That advice comes from teams with dedicated time, budget, and a tolerance for three-week setup cycles.
 You have none of that to spare.

-This week: choose MailerLite or Klaviyo’s free tier based on your current subscriber count.
-Connect it to your store and build the 72-Hour Recovery Sequence.
+This week: pick MailerLite or Klaviyo’s free tier based on your current subscriber count.
+Connect it to your store.
+Build the three-email cart sequence using the timing above.
 Get it live before Friday.

 In 30 days, you’ll have real numbers.
 Recovery rate, revenue per send, unsubscribes.
-That data tells you what to fix and what to build next — no guessing required.
+That data tells you what to fix and what to build next, without guessing.